 2. NSSF and optionally OAM subscribe to slice load analytics from NWDAF.

-Editor's note: How input data for slice load analytics is collected by NWDAF is FFS.

 3. New UEs get continously registered in the slice.

 NOTE 1: Steps 0b and 3 should be performed according to the currently ongoing eNS_ph2 work on how to enforce UE and/or PDU session quotas on a Network Slice.